 Well, for one thing, wood with no runout is stronger.
 If it is really stressed hard it won't break as easily because the grain can't split off the edge.
 Severe grain runout is bound to have an effect on the vibrational characteristics of a top as well as an effect on the strength.
 I don't pretend to be able to discuss the theoretical differences in tone, but in a few cases I've actually seen tops fail structurally because of grain runout.
 In those few instruments, the grain runout was astoundingly bad, say around 30 degrees off parallel.

-The guitar pictured above happens to sound GREAT, and shows absolutely no structural difficulties despite its 29 years under string tension.
+The guitar pictured above happens to sound GREAT, and shows absolutely no structural difficulties despite its 29 years (as of 2005) under string tension.